-The textile industry is often blamed for being one of the most polluting industries in the world.
-And that is true.
-But did you know that the habits many consumers have with things like frequently changing their wardrobe is actually the biggest culprit when it comes to wasted materials?
+The textile industry is frequently labelled as one of the most polluting industries in the world (which is true), but did you know that the habits of consumers, such as frequently updating their wardrobes, is the biggest culprit for wasted materials?

-Here, we have collected our best tips for a more sustainable wardrobe, and we hope they will be an inspiration.
+Here we have listed our top tips for a more sustainable wardrobe that we hope will inspire you.

-CHOOSE CAREFULLYGo for clothes you can enjoy for a long time.
-If in doubt, ask yourself these questions:
+CHOOSE CAREFULLYSelect clothes that will last a long time.
+If in doubt, as yourself these questions:

-• Is the design classic, or will it go out of style soon?
+• Does it have a timelessly classic design, or will it go out of style soon?

-WASH THOUGHTFULLYThese tips are obviously for woolen garments, but they are also useful for the rest of your wardrobe.
+WASH THOUGHTFULLYThese tips are more relevant for woollen garments, but they also apply to the rest of your wardrobe.

-• Wash the clothing less frequently and air it out instead.
+• Wash your clothes less frequently and put it out to air instead.

-REVIVEEven when buying good quality clothing, it rarely lasts forever.
-But you can do a lot to help it along.
+REVIVEEven when you buy good quality clothing, it rarely lasts forever, but you can do a lot to help it last.

-• Darn tiny holes with needle and thread.
-Fix larger holes with a nice patch.
+• Darn any tiny holes with a needle and thread and fix larger holes with a nice patch.

-• Pass on the clothing if you no longer use it.
-There may not be a huge demand for your old underwear, but things like baby clothes are rarely worn out before the kids grow out of it.
+• Pass on the clothing you no longer use.
+Whilst there may not be a huge demand for your old underwear, things like baby clothes rarely wear out before the baby grows out of it.

-• If the clothing is no longer usable, repurpose it.
-For instance, turn old T-shirts into a new shopping bag, a stuffed toy, or whatever else you can come up with.
-You can find lots of inspiration and creative ideas online.
+• If the clothing cannot be reused, repurpose it.
+For example, turn old t-shirts into tote bags for shopping, a stuffed toy, or anything else you can think up.
+You can find lots of inspiration and other creative ideas online.

-We also try to repurpose our remnants at DILLING.
-Because even though we try hard, unfortunately waste in the production is not altogether avoidable.
-But as they say: one man’s trash is another man’s treasure.
-The wool remnants we can’t use ourselves are sold to another company that use them to make recycled yarn.
+We also try to recycle our cut offs at DILLING, because even though we do our best, it is impossible to completely avoid waste in the production process.
+But as they say, one man’s trash is another man’s treasure therefore the cut offs we can’t use ourselves are sold to another company that makes them into recycled yarn.
 That way nothing goes to waste.